 Giving a bouquet of flowers is a wonderful sentiment, especially if it’s from your garden.
 I love flowers as much as any girl, but herbs have a special place in my heart.
 When a new neighbor moves in or there’s a new baby home from the hospital, I like to create beautiful and aromatic hand-tied herbal bouquets from the garden.
 Herbs?
 Why not!
-They smell wonderful, look beautiful and dry well; as a added bonus you can eat them too!
+They smell wonderful, look beautiful and dry well; as an added bonus you can eat them too!

 The Posy Bouquet

 Posy bouquets were very popular during the Victorian era and were used as secret messages for lovers.
 Each flower chosen for the bouquet has a specific meaning to convey to its recipient.
 Like flowers, herbs have special meanings associated with them: rosemary for remembrance, basil for love, and thyme for courage.
 Putting together a posy of herbs to give away is a wonderful way to show a friend or a loved one how much they mean to you.

 I like to use natural jute twine to tie a simple bow to hold the herbs together.
 Once the posy begins to wilt, the recipient can hang it upside down to dry without having to remove any decorative ribbons or pins.
-You don’t need to be a trained florist to make this bouquet beautiful.
+You don’t need to be a trained florist to make this beautiful herbal bouquet.
 Throw out those stuffy rules of flower arrangement; you can’t go wrong here.
-Add herbs in layers of color and texture until it’s pleasing your eyes.
+Add herbs in layers of color and texture until it’s pleasing to your eyes.

 The Spaghetti Dinner Bouquet